Stay up to date with what our teams are doing day-to-day working for The Common Good.

 While any surgery is a physical shock to the body, major surgeries such as open heart and transplant are some of the most traumatic with the longest recoveries.
 Amazingly, although Cardiopulmonary bypass is used in the majority of heart surgeries in Australia each year, we are still unaware of many of the effects bypass could be having on the body, including the ability to process vital medications critical to recovery.

-The doctors and researchers at The Prince Charles Hospital are part of many special moments in the lives of their patients.
-Seeing someone who is critically ill make a full...
+The doctors and researchers at The Prince Charles Hospital are part of many special medical moments in the lives of their patients.
+Seeing someone who is critically ill make a...